meitingi2005/github-tutorial/README.md

 * Now you just see your name on the URL so copy the URL
 * Type `git clone URL`

-* _what happen if you want to make suggestion to that person?_
+* _what happen if you want to make a suggestion to that person?_
 ANS: Pull requests!

 * Go to remote repo, click the green botton next to branch: master